Lucasbmmn/TimeTracker/README.md

 **Learning in public! 📚✨**

 *Feel free to follow along with my development journey.
 Every commit is a step forward in learning something new!*

+---

+*README file redacted with the help of ChatGPT.*